Foreign Claims Settlement Commission

-The Foreign Claims Settlement Commission of the United States (FCSC) is a quasi-judicial, independent agency within the U.S. Department of Justice which adjudicates claims of U.S. nationals against foreign governments, either under specific jurisdiction conferred by Congress or pursuant to international claims settlement agreements.
+The Foreign Claims Settlement Commission (FCSC) is a quasi-judicial, independent agency within the U.S. Department of Justice which adjudicates claims of U.S. nationals against foreign governments, either under specific jurisdiction conferred by Congress or pursuant to international claims settlement agreements.
 Funds for payment of the commission's awards are derived from congressional appropriations, international claims settlements, or liquidation of foreign assets in the United States by the Departments of Justice and the U.S. treasury.

 The commission is headed by Chairman Timothy J. Feighery.
-Messrs.
-Stephen C. King and Rafael E. Martinez serve as a part-time members of the commission.
+Stephen C. King and Rafael E. Martinez serve as part-time members of the commission.
 The commission also employs a small staff of professional and administrative personnel.

 The FCSC's regulations may be found at Part 500 of Title 45, Code of Federal Regulations.

 History

 The FCSC was established in 1954 (Reorganization Plan No. 1 (5 U.S.C.
 App.)), when it assumed the functions of two predecessor agencies: the War Claims Commission and the International Claims Commission.
 The FCSC and its predecessor agencies have successfully completed 43 claims programs to resolve claims against various countries including the Federal Republic of Germany, Iran, Yugoslavia, Bulgaria, Romania, Hungary, the Soviet Union, Czechoslovakia, Poland, Italy, Cuba, China, East Germany, Vietnam, Ethiopia, Egypt, Panama, and Albania.
 In all, more than 660,000 claims have been adjudicated, with awards totaling in the billions of dollars.